zryfish/kunnel/README.md

 ## Kunnel
-Kunnel is short for **Kubernetes tunnel**, built for exposing Kubernetes service to outside the cluster.
-It requires a globally accessible domain and creates a reverse tunnel from that domain to Kubernetes.
+Kunnel is short for **Kubernetes tunnel**, built for exposing Kubernetes service to outside the cluster without LoadBalancer or NodePort.

 ## Install